Phpcraft/core/README.md

 ## Using Phpcraft as a library

-Thanks to [Composer](https://getcomposer.org/), using Phpcraft as a library is really easy.
-Just head into your project folder, and run:
+Thanks to Composer, using Phpcraft as a library is really easy.
+Just head into your project folder and run:

-    sudo apt-get -y install composer
     composer require timmyrs/phpcraft:dev-master

 Next, we'll run a self check: